John Milton Bryan Simpson

 John Milton Bryan Simpson (May 30, 1903 – August 22, 1987) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit and the United States Court of Appeals for the Eleventh Circuit and previously was a United States district judge of the United States District Court for the Southern District of Florida and the United States District Court for the Middle District of Florida.

 Education and career

-Born in Kissimmee, Florida, Simpson received a Bachelor of Laws from the Fredric G. Levin College of Law at the University of Florida in 1926.
+Born in Kissimmee, Florida, Simpson served in the United States Army, as a 1st Lt., in the European Theater from 1943 to 1945.
+Received a Bachelor of Laws from the Fredric G. Levin College of Law at the University of Florida in 1926.
 He was in private practice of law in Jacksonville, Florida from 1926 to 1946.
 He was an assistant state's attorney of the Fourth Florida Circuit from 1933 to 1939.
 He was a Judge of the Criminal Court of Record in Duval County, Florida from 1939 to 1943.
 He was a United States Army First Lieutenant from 1943 to 1945.
 He was a Judge of the Criminal Court of Record in Duval County from 1945 to 1946.
 He was a Circuit Judge of the Fourth Judicial Circuit Court of Florida from 1946 to 1950.